ozcodex/avr/calculator/README.md

 0x02 register, when finish writing shows done (donE) on the screen.

-- 06: (EdIt) Read and shows the content of the second block of the EEPROM (the registers from 0x0100 to 0x01FF) in the format AA:BB where AA is the MSB of the address and BB is the content of the eeprom, with the central button the content of that position can be changed
+- 06: (EdIt) Read and shows the content of the second block of the EEPROM (the registers from 0x0100 to 0x01FF) in the format AA:BB where AA is the lasd bits of the address and BB is the content of the eeprom, with the central button the content of that position can be changed

 - 07 (rUn) Execute the program defined through the EdIt command. see below for